This Town Ain't Big Enough for Both of Us: Musical style

 The song was written without any regard for the vocal style of Russell Mael.
 Songwriter Ron Mael has explained:

-"This Town Ain't Big Enough For Both of Us" was written in A, and by God it'll be sung in A. I just feel that if you're coming up with most of the music, then you have an idea where it's going to go.
+"This Town Ain't Big Enough for Both of Us" was written in A, and by God it'll be sung in A. I just feel that if you're coming up with most of the music, then you have an idea where it's going to go.
 And no singer is gonna get in my way.

 Russell Mael has claimed in reply:

-When he wrote "This Town Ain't Big Enough For Both of Us", Ron could only play it in that key.
+When he wrote "This Town Ain't Big Enough for Both of Us", Ron could only play it in that key.
 It was so much work to transpose the song and one of us had to budge, so I made the adjustment to fit in.
 My voice ain't a "rock" voice.
 It's not soulful, in the traditional rock way; It's not about "guts".
 It's untrained, unschooled, I never questioned why I was singing high.
 It just happened, dictated by the songs.
 Ron has always written Sparks' lyrics and never transposed them into a rock key for me to sing.
 He always packed each line with words and I had to sing them as they were.

 Re-recordings

 An acoustic version of the song was recorded in 1985 for the B-side of the "Change" single.

-In 1997, Sparks recorded two new versions of the song for their album Plagiarism.
+In 1997, Sparks recorded two new versions of the song for their 17th studio album Plagiarism.
 The first was an orchestral reworking arranged and conducted by Tony Visconti which reinstated a verse that Winwood had cut from the original.
-The other was as a collaboration with Faith No More, which was released as a single and peaked at number 40 on the UK Singles Chart.
+The other was as a collaboration with Faith No More, which was released as a single and peaked at number 40 on the UK singles chart.

-Reception
+Critical reception

 The Guardian said the song "was like a three-minute warning that Sparks were a band different from any other: octave-leaping vocals, gunshots, incomprehensible lyrics and an unrelenting sense of drama."